-If you know you’re selling your older home in the near future, you may be wondering if you need to renovate first.
+If you know you’re selling your older home in the near future, you may be wondering if you need to renovate first as part of your selling strategy.
 And if so, how much you should spend?
 You may have heard that “great kitchens sell homes”, “curb appeal is essential”, or about the popularity of spa bathrooms.

-While these things are generally true, whether or not you get your investment back when you sell will depend on a lot of circumstances.
+While these things are generally true, whether or not you get your investment back on a remodeling project when you sell will depend on a lot of circumstances.
 There are renovations that pay, and those that will add some value, and those to avoid like the plague.